top of page

 Clinical Psychologist

-Shane brings over 15 years of experience working across public and private health settings, youth services, and private practice.
-He provides therapy to adults and adolescents presenting with a wide range of mental health concerns, including post-traumatic stress disorder (PTSD), depression, generalised anxiety, social anxiety, phobias, panic attacks, substance use and other addictions, and difficulties with anger regulation.
+As the founder of Skyline Psychology, Shane brings over 15 years of experience working across public and private hospitals, youth services, and private practice.
+He provides therapy to adults and adolescents facing a wide range of mental health concerns, including post-traumatic stress disorder (PTSD), depression, generalised anxiety, social anxiety, phobias, panic attacks, substance use and other addictions, and difficulties with anger regulation.

-He draws on a range of evidence-based approaches tailored to each client’s needs, including Acceptance and Commitment Therapy (ACT), Cognitive Behavioural Therapy (CBT), Motivational Interviewing, Eye Movement Desensitisation and Reprocessing (EMDR), and structured group therapy programs.
+Drawing on a range of evidence-based approaches tailored to each client’s needs—including Acceptance and Commitment Therapy (ACT), Cognitive Behavioural Therapy (CBT), Motivational Interviewing, Eye Movement Desensitisation and Reprocessing (EMDR), and structured group therapy programs—Shane empowers clients to develop practical skills for managing unhelpful thoughts and intense emotions.

 A18I2209_edited.jpg